Locally homogeneous connections on principal bundles over hyperbolic Riemann surfaces: Homogeneous connections on principal bundles

-Let $K$ be a Lie group.
-We are interested in the classification (up to isomorphism in the obvious sense) of triples $(P,A,\beta)$, where $P$ is principal $K$-bundle on $N$, $A$ a connection on $P$, and $\beta:G\times P\to P$ a $G$-action on $P$ by $K$-bundle isomorphisms, which covers $\alpha$ and is compatible with $A$.
-In other words $\beta$ is a $G$ action on $P$ such that: \begin{enumerate} \item For any $g\in G$, the associated diffeomorphism $\beta_g$ is an $\alpha_g$-covering bundle isomorphism. \item For any $g\in G$, $\beta_g$ leaves the connection $A$ invariant, i.e. $\beta_g^*A=A$. \end{enumerate} \begin{dt} \cite{BiTe} A triple $(P,A,\beta)$ satisfying the above conditions will be called a $G$-invariant (or $G$-homogeneous) $K$-connection on $N$. \end{dt}
+Let now $K$ be a Lie group.
+Our problem is the classification of triples $(P,A,\beta)$, where $P$ is principal $K$-bundle on $X$, $A$ is a connection on $P$, and $\beta:G\times P\to P$ an $\alpha$-covering $G$-action on $P$ by bundle isomorphisms which preserve $A$ (see \cite{BiTe}, \cite{Ba2} for details).
+In the terminology of \cite{BiTe} a triple $(P,A,\beta)$ as above is called a $G$-homogeneous $K$-connection on $X$.

-The group $G$ acts on the set of all gauge classes of $K$-connections (on principal $K$-bundles) on $N$ \cite{BiTe}.
-If $(P,A,\beta)$ is a $G$-homogeneous $K$-connection, then the gauge class $[A]$ is $G$-invariant, but, in general, the $G$-invariance of $[A]$ does not imply the existence of an action $\beta$ for which $(P,A,\beta)$ is $G$-homogeneous.
-The classification of $G$-homogeneous $K$-connections is substantially more difficult than the classification of $G$-invariant gauge classes.
+Note that $G$ acts in a natural way on the set of all gauge classes of $K$-connections (on principal $K$-bundles) on $X$ \cite{BiTe}.
+The gauge class $[A]$ corresponding to a $G$-homogeneous $K$-connection $(P,A,\beta)$ is obviously $G$-invariant.
+Unfortunately, in general, a $G$-invariant gauge class $[A]$ is not necessarily associated with a $G$-homogeneous $K$-connection.

-We will denote by $\Phi_{\alpha,K}$ the set of isomorphism classes of $G$-homogeneous $K$-connections on $N$.
-Put
+Let $\Phi_{\alpha,K}$ be the set of isomorphism classes of $G$-homogeneous $K$-connections on $X$.
+Following \cite{BiTe} we put